Agnostic Front: First era (1980–1992)

 Roger Miret and Vinnie Stigma formed a new incarnation of AF over the summer of 1987, enlisting lead guitarist Steve Martin, bassist Alan Peters and drummer Will Shepler.
 With this new lineup, the band soon released Liberty and Justice For... in 1987.
 The album featured stripped down punk with a lack of thrash influences, yet it contained many metal-style guitar solos.
 It did not sell nearly as well as previous releases.
-The band then went on a North American tour which spanned into 1988.
+Following the release of the album bass player Alan Peters was replaced by Craig Setari.
+The band then went on "Liberty and Justice For… tour" a North American tour which went from December 1987, to April 1988.

 The band's first live album Live at CBGB, was also released that year with was recorded on tour the previous summer.
 In January 1989, Miret was sentenced to four years in prison for drug trafficking a couple of years earlier.
 While in prison, Miret began writing new songs while Stigma and the band toured Europe for the first time.
 Miret was released early in September 1990 after the charges were overturned.
-At the beginning of a European tour in October 1990, Miret was refused entry to Belgium as he didn't have a valid visa; the band continued the tour, with roadie Mike Shost stepping in as temporary vocalist.
+At the beginning of the band "Blind Justice" European tour in October 1990, Miret was refused entry to Belgium as he didn't have a valid visa; the band continued the tour, with roadie Mike Shost stepping in as temporary vocalist.
+They then toured the US to close out the year.
 The lyrics, written by Miret while incarcerated, formed most of 1992's One Voice, which featured members of Madball and Sick of It All.
 Miret later stated in a 2011 interview "Those songs told the story of my life.
 That was pretty damn cool for that reason."
 During the subsequent touring cycle, Miret was temporarily replaced by his younger brother (and Madball bandmate) Freddy Cricien for a string of shows in July, while he underwent surgery to treat an inguinal hernia.

-Agnostic Front toured with Cannibal Corpse, Malevolent Creation and Obituary on the Complete Control Tour in 1992.
+Agnostic Front toured with Cannibal Corpse, Malevolent Creation and Obituary on the Complete Control Tour from July to September 1992.

+In January and February 1993, the band toured Europe alongside Madball.
 The band's last show was at CBGB on December 20, 1992.
 The show was recorded for the live album Last Warning which was released by Roadrunner Records in 1993.
+During the band's hiatus Stigma and Herderson continued playing in Madball with Miret's younger brother Freddy Cricien.

 Merit claimed the band never officially broke up stating:

 We never really broke up.
 We just took a break.
 I'm a father and I felt like I needed to spend more time with my daughter.
 During that time, I became better at what I do.
 I became a better technician.
 When I knew it was time, I got together with [guitarist] Vinnie [Stigma] and it sounded right.